-If the tribunal determines that it has no jurisdiction, for example if it finds that the arbitration agreement is actually invalid, GAFTA will notify the parties of the tribunal’s decision.
+If the tribunal determines that it has no jurisdiction, for example, if it finds that the arbitration agreement is actually invalid, GAFTA will notify the parties of the tribunal’s decision.
 That decision will be final and binding on the parties, subject to any right of appeal to the board of appeal, which may uphold the decision.
 However if it reverses that decision then the dispute will be referred to arbitration afresh.
 The time limit for the parties to appoint a new tribunal will run from the date of the board of appeal’s order.

 If the first tribunal determines it does have the jurisdiction to hear the arbitration, then neither party may appeal that decision to the board of appeal.

 Once parties have completed their exchange of submissions, the tribunal will then inform the parties that it will go ahead and publish an award.
 If a party wants an oral hearing of the issues, it may request such a hearing from GAFTA; if granted, the tribunal will seek confirmation from the other side and will fix hearing dates.
-After the oral hearing the tribunal will prepare its award and send it to GAFTA.
+After the oral hearing, the tribunal will prepare its award and send it to GAFTA.
 The awards are published in writing and signed by the arbitrator(s).
-In the award, the tribunal will give summary of the dispute, the reasons for their decisions and their findings of fact.
+In the award, the tribunal will give a summary of the dispute, the reasons for their decisions and their findings of fact.

 Upon receipt of the signed award, GAFTA will notify the parties that the award is at their disposal upon payment of fees and expenses incurred by the tribunal and GAFTA.
 Once payment is received, GAFTA will date and issue the award to the parties.
 The tribunal’s award shall be conclusive and binding, subject to any appeal to the board of appeal.
 If the losing party fails to make the award payment, GAFTA may inform its world-wide members by posting the non-paying party as a defaulter.
 This puts GAFTA’s members on notice about the risks of dealing with that defaulting party in future and is intended to create a serious barrier to the future trade of a party who fails to pay.

 As can be seen, two tiers exist within the GAFTA arbitration system: the first-tier arbitration tribunal and the appeal board.
 An unsatisfied party can appeal the first-tier tribunal’s award to the appeal board.
-In GAFTA, unlike in the courts, appeals are not reviews of the first-tier tribunal’s decision based only on what was said to the first court, but are fresh hearings of the claim in which parties can adduce new facts, issues and laws.
+In GAFTA, unlike in the courts, appeals are not reviews of the first-tier tribunal’s decision based only on what was said to the first court but are fresh hearings of the claim in which parties can adduce new facts, issues and laws.

 This is because international parties are often not well-versed in internal arbitration laws and may not have fully appreciated the implication of an arbitration claim and may have failed to obtain competent legal advice.
 Unsuccessful parties often only realise the importance of good legal advice when they receive an unfavourable award.
-In these circumstances the GAFTA appeal rules provide unprepared parties with a second chance.
+In these circumstances, the GAFTA appeal rules provide unprepared parties with a second chance.